mehmetcabbar/kaizen-case/README.md

 # KAIZEN - Frontend Case

+This project was made with React Native CLI and the version number is a little low (since the projects I am currently working on this version).
 Please follow the steps below to get the project up and running.

 ## Clone the Project